Intermesh/groupoffice-docs/using/files.rst

 1. **Copy direct link**: ill copy a direct link to the file to the clipboard.
-In order to use a direct link as copied to the clipboard, one should be logged into Group-Office and have access to the file's parent folder.
+In order to use a direct link as copied to the clipboard, one should be logged into GroupOffice and have access to the file's parent folder.
 Otherwise, they will be redicerted to the front page.

 2. **Create download link**: will generate a token and create a link for that.
 You can copy/paste that link from the